 Product Manager Army Watercraft Systems

-MISSION:Provide efficient and effective Life Cycle Management of the global Army watercraft fleet by delivering the most safe, suitable, and supportable systems to the Warfighter in support of full spectrum operations.
+MISSION:Provide efficient and effective Life Cycle Management of the global Army watercraft fleet by delivering the safest, suitable, and supportable systems to the Army Mariner/Warfighter in support of full spectrum operations.

 Logistics Support Vessel (LSV)